AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 # Optional Clustering Analysis

-This directory includes a clustering analysis workflow that can be implemented after users have successfully ran the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.
+This directory includes a clustering analysis workflow that can help users identify the optimal clustering method and parameters for each library in their dataset.

-The clustering analysis workflow can be used to explore different types of clustering and test a range of parameter values for a given type of clustering.
+Libraries are unique, which means that the optimal clustering is likely to be library-dependent.
-Libraries are unique, which means that the optimal clustering is going to be library-dependent.
+The clustering analysis workflow provided here can be used to explore different methods of clustering and test a range of parameter values for a given clustering method in order to identify the optimal clustering for each library.

-Exploring clustering types and parameters can be helpful in choosing the optimal clustering for each library.
+**The clustering analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->